pkoli/axon-springboot-bank/README.md

 # axon-springboot-bank
-A project to understand Axon and Spring boot.
+A project created using Axon and Spring boot.

 It is a Bank application created using Axon(3.0.6) and Spring boot(1.5.7).
 It has REST endpoints exposed from where we can send post or get requests.